elzacontiero/ContieroCellar/README.md

 It would be nice to have another controller (possibly under `/status`) containing information about the current status of the Cellar such as: the total number bottles, total value of the cellar, the most expensive and the cheapest wine, or a list of wines having  low number of bottles that need to be back ordered.

-When the user attempts to delete a record providing a invalid ID, or an ID that is not in the database, the server is currently responding with 500 Server Error.
-This could be improved by returning NOT FOUND, which is more appropriate.

 ## Screenshots of postman requests with the output from the API.